-This book contains information that will help you operate the IBM ThinkPad 600E computer.
-Before using the computer, be sure to read the ThinkPad Setup Guide and Chapter 1 of this book.
+This book contains information that will help you operate the IBM ThinkPad 770X computer.
+Be sure to read the ThinkPad Setup Guide and Chapter 1 of this book before using the computer.

-Chapter 1, "Getting Familiar with Your Computer," acquaints you with the basic features of your computer.
+Chapter 1.
+"Getting Familiar with Your Computer," acquaints you with the basic features of your computer.

-Chapter 2, "Extending the Features of Your Computer,"

-provides information on installing options and using your computer's high-technology features.
+Chapter 2.
+"Extending the Features of Your Computer," provides information on installing options and using your computer's high-technology features.

 Chapter 3.
-"Protecting Your Computer,"

-provides information on using passwords, identifying yourself with the Personalization Editor, and using locks.
+"Protecting Your Computer," provides information on using passwords, identifying yourself with the Personalization Editor, and using locks.

-Chapter 4, "Solving Computer Problems,"

-describes what to do if you have a computer problem.
-The chapter includes a troubleshooting guide and information on how to recover lost or damaged software.
+Chapter 4.
+"Solving Computer Problems," describes what to do when you have a computer problem.
+The chapter includes a troubleshooting guide.

-Appendix A, "Features and Specifications," describes the features and specifications associated with your computer, including information on power cords.
+Appendix A. "Features and Specifications," describes the features and specifications associated with your computer, including information on power cords.

-Appendix B, "Product Warranty and Notices," contains the warranty statement for your computer and notices for this book.
+Appendix B. "Product Warranties and Notices," contains the warranty statements for your computer and notices for this book.